What is Magnesium

 Taking magnesium in supplement form also increases the risk of producing toxicity symptoms like diarrhea, weakness, blurred vision, and cardiac distress (1).
 The risk of toxicity is not present when obtaining magnesium through food sources because the kidney regulates excessive amounts through excretion in urine (1).
 The Institute Of Medicine has set an Upper Limit for adults taking magnesium supplements at 350 mg daily.
 This does not include intake from food sources (3).

 If you have diabetes or another condition that increases your risk for magnesium deficiency take a look at your typical diet and aim to consume foods with a good source of magnesium.
-If you still think you might be coming up short talk to your doctor and dietitian about starting a supplement.
+If you still think you might be coming up short talk to your doctor or dietitian about starting a supplement.